-The Receiver has established that the Defendant has been unjustly enriched as a matter of law.
-He has established all three elements of unjust enrichment discussed in Part III.D.i. above.
-Specifically, the Receiver has established that the False Profits conferred a benefit on the Defendant and that the Defendant had an appreciation for that benefit.
+The Receiver has established that the Blakeslee has been unjustly enriched as a matter of law.
+He has established all three elements of unjust enrichment discussed in Part III.D.i above.
+Specifically, the Receiver has established that the False Profits conferred a benefit on the Blakeslee and that Blakeslee had an appreciation for that benefit.
 Indeed, many investors have received no return of their principal investment and will receive far less than their principal investment from the assets of the Receivership Estate.
-Furthermore, the acceptance or retention by the Defendant of the benefit under the present circumstances makes it inequitable for the
+Furthermore, the acceptance or retention by Blakeslee of the benefit under the present circumstances makes it inequitable for Blakeslee to retain the benefit without payment of its value.
+Because there are other innocent investors who have lost much or most of their principal investment, be unjust for the Blakeslee to retain the False Profits that were paid from other investors.